This post may contain affiliate sales links. Please see my full disclosure policy for details

 Through my travels, I’ve been tasting similar cookies from every bakery I visit.
 I was trying to determine what my favorite part of the cookie was and what I wanted to do with it.
 We finally found one in Vancouver BC that we loved.
 It was chocolate truffle with sea salt and it was perfection.

-After all my recipe testing, I still decided the original variation was the best.
+I am so excited about this recipe.
 There’s more brown sugar than white, ensuring a tender and chewy cookie.
-There’s still melted butter, which also helps to make cookie chewier- and it’s MUCH easier than creaming butter and sugar.
+This recipe also used melted butter, which also helps to make cookie chewier- and it’s MUCH easier than creaming butter and sugar.
 You can put this dough together in about 10 minutes- it’s so easy.

 What type of cocoa powder can I use for these chocolate cookies?